xurei/restgoose/docs/rest-lifecycle.md

 This step is the actual call to the database when a persistence call is required (i.e. `create()`, `update()`, `remove()`, `removeAll()`).

-This step does not have a lifecycle hook.
+This step does not have a lifecycle middleware.

 The following table shows the mongoose function that are called for each pre-defined method: